 If you want your acrylic painting in the future to be easily cleaned/restored to the same finish as when you paint it, i.e. remove and replace the varnish – then you need to apply an isolation coat first.

 The process is slightly different if you were varnishing your oil painting (or deciding to use a non-removable acrylic varnish ).
 You can usually paint your varnish straight onto the paint layer without the need for an isolation coat.

 This does all the heavy lifting for you.

-By painting an isolation coat it provides an even sheen and a glass-like surface, so when you apply the final varnish it will just glide on.
-It’s a bit like laying a sheet of thin glass over the paint surface, and then applying a varnish to the glass.
+By painting an isolation coat, it provides an even sheen and a glass-like surface, so when you apply the final varnish, it will just glide on.
+It’s a bit like laying a thin glass sheet over the paint surface and then applying a varnish to the glass.

 N.B.
 An isolation coat has to be done with a gloss medium.
-When it’s dry you can then apply a varnish of either Matte, Satin or Gloss depending on your taste which will always supercede the glossy isolation coat finish.
+When it’s dry, you can then apply varnish of either Matte, Satin or Gloss depending on your taste which will always supersede the glossy isolation coat finish.

 How do you mix an isolation coat?